mkhaled87/scots-ready/readme.md

     $ make
     $ ./vehicle

+If you are using Docker, you are limited to the previous step where you generated the controller.
+A simulation using MATLAB from inside Docker is currently not supportef.
+Continue if you installed SCOTS directly not using Docker.
 Now, form inside MATLAB, navigate to the examples folder *examples/hscc16/vehicle1* and simulate the closed loop using the command:

 	>> vehicle